On your marks! Sports events coming to Montréal in 2026

 Sports What's New in Montréal

 Montréal is a city that attracts major sports events year-round, and we’re excited about what’s on the roster for 2026.
 The year is already set to be big with a city-wide celebration of the 50th anniversary of the 1976 Summer Olympics.
-Add to that the 2026 UCI Road World Championships, which will, without doubt, be the most significant sporting event held in Montréal since those Olympics.
+Add to that the 2026 UCI Road World Championships, which will, without doubt, be the most significant sporting event held in Montréal since those Olympics In short, we’re especially excited about what the city’s sports programming has to offer in 2026, and pleased to offer you an advance highlight reel.

 WWE Friday Night Smackdown and Main Event